 Call 888.982.6915 for a more accurate estimate.
 You can also fill out our Free California Lemon Law Case Evaluation form.

 The process of filing a lemon claim isn’t as daunting as it seems.
-These steps will help you navigate your case quickly and easily.
+These steps will help you submit yours quickly and easily.

 Take Your Vehicle to a Manufacturer-Authorized Repair Facility

-Hire a highly skilled Napa Lemon Law Attorney
+Hire a Highly Skilled Lemon Law Attorney in California

 If you are driving a defective pre-owned car in Napa, you can still receive benefits under the California lemon law.
 Keep reading to find out how.